GivenCingco/30-Day-DevOps-Challenge/Week-2-Day-4/README.md

-# NCAAGameHighlights
+# NCAA Game Highlights

+## Project Overview
 This project uses RapidAPI to obtain NCAA game highlights using a Docker container and uses AWS Media Convert to convert the media file.

-# File Overview

-The config.py script performs the following actions:
-Imports necessary environment variables and assigns them to Python variables, providing default values where appropriate.
-This approach allows for flexible configuration management, enabling different settings for various environments (e.g., development, staging, production) without modifying the source code.

-The fetch.py script performs the following actions:

-Establishes the date and league that will be used to find highlights.
-We are using NCAA in this example because it's included in the free version.
+## Features
+- ***Fetch Highlights***: Download videos from the API, upload them to S3, and optimise their quality using AWS MediaConvert (e.g., resolution adjustments).
+- ***Process Videos***: Download videos from the API, upload them to S3, and optimise their quality using AWS MediaConvert (e.g., resolution adjustments, audio quality, etc.).
+- ***AWS MediaConvert***: Convert video files from one format to another, supporting a wide variety of formats like MP4, MOV, MKV, and more.
+- ***Storage***: Use Amazon S3 for storing large files, including video content.

+## Project Files Overview

+### ***config.py***
+This code configures a project to fetch sports highlights, process videos using AWS MediaConvert, and store data in S3.
+It relies on environment variables for API settings, AWS resources, file paths, and retry/delay parameters, with default values provided for most configurations.

+### ***fetch.py***
-This will fetch the highlights from the API and store them in an S3 bucket as a JSON file (basketball_highlight.json)
+This script fetches basketball highlights from an external API and uploads them to an Amazon S3 bucket.

-process_one_video.py performs the following actions:
+- Fetching highlights: The ***fetch_highlights function*** retrieves highlights using API credentials, date, league name, and a limit for the number of results.
+It handles errors if the API request fails.

-Connects to the S3 bucket and retrieves the JSON file.
+- Saving to S3: The ***save_to_s3 function*** checks if the specified S3 bucket exists, creates it if needed, and uploads the highlights as a JSON file to the bucket.
-Extracts the first video URL from within the JSON file.
-Downloads the video fiel from the internet into the memory using the requests library.
-Saves the video as a new file in the S3 bucket under a different folder (videos/) Logs the status of each step

-mediaconvert_process.py performs the following actions:

-Creates and submits a MediaConvert job
-Uses MediaConvert to process a video file - configures the video codec, resolution and bitrate.
-Also configured the audio settings
-Stores the processed video back into an S3 bucket

-run_all.py performs the following actions:
+- Workflow orchestration: The ***process_highlights function*** combines the fetching and saving steps, ensuring that highlights are retrieved and stored efficiently.

+### ***process_one_video.py***
+This script processes a single video from a JSON file stored in S3 and uploads it back to S3.
+- Fetch input: The ***process_one_video function*** connects to S3, retrieves a JSON file using the INPUT_KEY, and extracts the first video URL.
+- Download video: It makes an HTTP request to download the video content, using BytesIO to handle the video data in memory.
+- Upload to S3: The video is uploaded to the specified S3 bucket using the OUTPUT_KEY.
+- Error handling: The script catches and logs exceptions that occur during the process.

+### ***mediaconvert_process.py***

+This script creates an AWS MediaConvert job to process a video stored in an S3 bucket.
+It uses a defined set of configurations for input, output, video, and audio settings, then submits the job for processing.

+### ***run_all.py***
 Runs the scripts in a chronological order and provides buffer time for the tasks to be created.

+### ***.env***
-.env file stores all over the environment variables, these are variables that we don't want to hardcode into our script.
+This file stores all over the environment variables, these are variables that we don't want to hardcode into our script.

-Dockerfile performs the following actions:
+### ***Dockerfile***
 Provides the step by step approach to build the image.

-Terraform Scripts:
-These scripts are used to created resources in AWS in a scalable and repeatable way.
-All of the resources we work with like  S3, creating IAM user roles, elastic registry service and elastic container services is built here.
+## **Technologies**
+- **Cloud Provider**: AWS
+- **Services used**:
+  - AWS MediaConvert
+  - Amazon Simple Storage Service
+  - IAM

+- **Programming Language**: Python 3.x
+- **Containerization**: Docker
+- **IAM Security**: Custom least privilege policies for ECS task execution and API Gateway

-# Prerequisites
+# Step by step
-Before running the scripts, ensure you have the following:

 ## **1** Create Rapidapi Account
 Rapidapi.com account, will be needed to access highlight images and videos.